BLCM/BLCMods/Borderlands 2 mods/Astor/SMG Dahl Discord Solver/ReadMe.md

 This Mod has few options & fix, so feel free to use the BLCMM tool to select the best option that suit you.

 - Both Version:
-  - The GyroJet Explosive Bullet Speed has a toggle option between 5x/10x/15x/20x Speed Boost
-  - The Explosion Impact Type has a toggle option between Explosive/Explosive ForceFlinch/None
   - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
-  - The Weapon Card has a toggle option between Show/Hide the additional informations... and English/French too.
+  - The Weapon Card has a toggle option between English/French.
+  - The Explosive Elemental Color Glow has a toggle option between On/Off

+- Bloody Version:
+  - The Bloody skin has a toogle option between:
+    - The Bloody Skin: Grunge and bloody
+    - The Grunge Skin: Grunge (without blood)
+    - The original Lascaux Skin

+- Moxxi Version:
+   - The Discord Solver Moxxi Edition can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see picture below).
-- The Moxxi weapon skin has a toggle option between:
+  - The Moxxi skin has a toggle option between:
     - The Moxxi Signature *Classic* Edition ("Red Fire" in the RL Creamer/SG Heart Breaker style) which is timeless and can be used in any occasion.
     - The Moxxi Signature *Cartier* Edition ("Red Cartier" in the style from the renowned French jeweler) which is very stylish and sophisticated, and by the way the all time favorite from Aurelia the Baroness.
-- The Discord Solver Moxxi Edition can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see picture below).

 ... and few fix: